 /* 432 */ debugLog("(log)(build) turned outbox.orderedItems to statuses");

-By the way, if you want to view your toots in reverse order, edit line 431 like this (exchange a
+By the way, if you want to view your toots in reverse order, edit line 431 like this (exchange a and b in the first bracket):

 /* 431 */ statuses = statuses.sort((b,a) => new Date(a.published).getTime() - new Date(b.published).getTime());